mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 - `mindspore-lite-{version}-train-{os}-{arch}.tar.gz`: Contains model training framework, performance analysis tool.

 > version: Version of the output, consistent with that of the MindSpore.
 >
+> device: The processor that runs ToD.
+Currently only build-in CPU is available.
+>
 > os: Operating system on which the output will be deployed.
 >